 Once again, the Sunstone products mentioned above can serve you really well in this case.
 From my experience, they work particularly well in California rooms.

 We wanted to add more to our point above on ‘using vertical space.”
 The seldom-used pots and pans take a lot of space in a tiny kitchen.
 So, hang them on an industrial pot rack to solve the problem of lack of space.
 As for mugs, you can use simple mug hangers, which you can find in home depot.
 This dries up the cups right after cleaning.
+Hanging everything is a great kitchen idea for smaller spaces.

 Mobile trays and trolleys